Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 For example, you can shoot videos showing how your team assembles items with customizable components in your factory if you allow customers to make such choices.
 Or, let's say that cleanliness is essential to your production process.
 Highlight what actual people are doing to sanitize the facilities or how you ensure clean room conditions in the computer chip factory your device company partners with.
 Showing customers the basics of your operations helps make them feel more connected with you.

-When attracting casual or even motivated visitors to your website or social media channel, you should know that you have to say something they genuinely care about.
+When attracting casual or motivated visitors to your website or social media channel, you should know that you must say something they genuinely care about.

 Customers are more inclined to express an interest in your company if they are genuinely interested in what you say.
 This could be a celebratory note you release on Twitter about a new product you're about to ship and why it will impact customers.
 That helps drum up business while also further promoting your new line.